 Michelangelo’s central painting is the story of Genesis from the Bible.
 His vision was beyond anything anyone else had ever envisioned.
 No one had ever portrayed God as he did in “The Creation of Adam” and the other panels on creation.

-Unfortunately, there was controversy about the number of large nude in the Pope’s private chapel.
+Unfortunately, there was controversy about the number of the large nude in the Pope’s private chapel.
 The controversy increased after Michelangelo painted the fresco called “The Last Judgment” on one of the walls below his ceiling masterpiece.
-At that time, the press was emerging and the press label his art as pornographic.
+At that time, the press was emerging and the press labelled his art as pornographic.
 This controversy propelled more people go and see the artwork and exacerbated the controversy.

 During the year of Michelangelo’s death, a new Pope allowed thirty separate draperies to be painted to provide modesty cover for some of the nude figures in “The Last Judgment”.
 Fortunately reaching the ceiling was too challenging and no modesty draping was applied to the ceiling fresco.
 It was around this time that many male nude statues in the Vatican also received their fig leaf addition.

 Reflecting on Michelangelo’s heroic and visionary masterpiece, created under significantly challenging circumstances, we cannot avoid the big questions of life.
-The fresco acts as a mirror for us to reflect on the big questions in our lives.
+The fresco acts as a mirror for us to reflect on the big issues in our lives.

 What is my role in the evolving human drama presented in the Sistine Chapel?